A kid’s birthday party can be a fun and festive affair without becoming a sugar and processed food disaster.

 I can guarantee that this coconut flour smash cake from The Urban Poser will be delicious, but I cannot guarantee it will make your baby this cute.

 This pink marshmallow frosting cake from Cheeseslave makes me smile.
 And better yet, it uses natural food coloring so you won’t have hyper-crazed kids spinning and jumping around your party.
-She uses a combination of beans and coconut flour for this GAPS-friendly cake.
+She uses a combination of beans and coconut flour for this GAPS-friendly grain free birthday cake.

 The Well Fed Homestead uses lots of veggies in her carrot pumpkin cake with marshmallow meringue topping which is both grain-free, dairy-free – and gorgeous!